AffecTech Team (Lancaster University)

 Dr Jason Alexander

-Alan handles administration for AffecTech and is the project’s Communications Officer, based at Lancaster University.
-He has an extensive background in journalism and digital marketing, more recently focusing on technology and the social impact sector.
+Alan is the project’s Communications Officer, based at Lancaster University.
+He has an extensive background in journalism and digital marketing, most recently focusing on technology and the social impact sector.

 Kungliga Tekniska Hoegskolan, Sweden